Recognition of same-sex unions in Croatia: Constitutional ban and 2013 referendum

 The referendum took place on 1 December 2013.
 66.3% voted in favour of the constitutional change, while 33.7% voted against.
 Turnout was low, as only 37.9% of voters participated.
 The majority of counties voted in favour of the amendment, with only Istria and Primorje-Gorski Kotar voting against.
 The highest "No" vote was recorded in Labin at 71.3%, while the highest "Yes" vote was recorded in Lećevica at 99.2%.
 Major cities that opposed the amendment include Pula (64.0%), Rijeka (59.6%), Čakovec (59.2%) and Varaždin (57.3%).
 Article 61 of the Constitution now reads:

 The family shall enjoy special protection of the state.
 Marriage is a living union between a man and a woman.
 Marriage and legal relations in marriage, common-law marriage and the family shall be regulated by law.
 (Note: Obitelj je pod osobitom zaštitom države.
 Brak je životna zajednica žene i muškarca.
 Brak i pravni odnosi u braku, izvanbračnoj zajednici i obitelji uređuju se zakonom.)

 In the aftermath of the referendum, the government began working on changes to the referendum process, defining what type of questions can be subjected to a popular vote and imposing a 50% turnout.
 President Josipović also suggested that other forms of unions should be protected by the Constitution to "balance the injustice created by the referendum", but his proposal was rejected.
 In May 2018, the Social Democratic Party launched an initiative to amend the Constitution to prevent referendums designed to "reduce fundamental civil rights and freedoms".

+Developments in 2025–present

+On 22 November 2025, the European Court of Justice (ECJ) ruled in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
+The case involved a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland.
+The ruling had an immediate legal effect in Croatia as well, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages, rather than just granting them the limited rights of a registered partnership".
+Cupriak-Trojan and Trojan does not compel Croatia to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.